timmo001/homeassistant-integration-goxlr-utility/README.md

 [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility) integration for [Home Assistant](https://www.home-assistant.io/).

+> This integration does not connect to the official GoXLR application!

+This is a third party application that allows for control of the GoXLR on Linux, Mac and Windows.

+Be sure to check out the [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility) project for more information.

 ## Installation

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=timmo001&repository=homeassistant-integration-goxlr-utility&category=integration)